 How to Make Watermelon Juice

-Making watermelon juice is so incredibly easy!
-It really is nothing more than cutting up the watermelon into chunks, blending it in a high speed blender or food processor, and straining it into a large pitcher.
+Making watermelon juice for watermelon rum drinks is so incredibly easy!
+It really is nothing more than cutting up the watermelon into chunks, blending it in a high-speed blender or food processor, and straining it into a large pitcher.
 That’s it!

 Watermelon Rum Runner Cocktails